Week One: Hour 2

 The outcomes you plan for your colleagues are likely to be more meaningful for them if they connect to a clear set of goals which reflect your department’s contribution to a greater good.
 Knowing who your team is there for (such as students, other staff across the institution, the research community, civic society) is a powerful focus for describing the outcomes of successful change and how you will know if you have realised them.

-Now spend no more than 5 minutes on the following short written task:
+We’d like you to spend no more than 5 minutes on the following short written task:

 Write a sentence of exactly 12 words which summarises what’s at the core of the change you need to work towards with colleagues.